"TITTER YE NOT"

 an academically selected prefectorial group

-consisting, by custom, of the 10 senior King's Scholars and the 10 senior
+consisting, by custom, of the 10 senior King's Scholars and the 10

-Form Select maintain dress codes, and perform "Speeches", a formal event
+Members of Sixth Form Select and maintain dress codes, and perform "Speeches", at formal events held five times a year.

-school level.
+The captains of each of the 25 boys' houses have disciplinary powers at school level.
 House Captains are entitled to wear a mottled-grey waistcoat.
-It is possible
+It is possible to belong to the Eton Society and Sixth Form Select at the same time.

-In the era of Queen Elizabeth I there were two praepostors in every form, who noted down the
+In the era of Queen Elizabeth I there were two praepostors in every form, who noted down the names of absentees.
+Until the late 19th century, there was a praepostor for every division of the school.

-The elite tradition is to send children away at a young age to be educated.
-But future politicians who suffer this 'privileged abandonment' often turn out as bullies or bumblers.
+The elite tradition is to send children away at a young age

+bumblers.
 Typical examples are Boris Johnson and David Cameron.

 -

 Sport is a feature of Eton; there is an extensive network of playing fields.
-Their names include Agar's Plough Dutchman's,
+Their

 -